 Planning a trip to New Orleans soon?
 Then you've probably been reading hotel reviews.
-I do the same thing before I reserve a room at a hotel I've never visited before.
+We do the same thing before we reserve a room at a hotel we've never visited before.

 Reviews can be a great way to avoid hotels that are dated, dirty or just plain disgusting.
 However, now more than ever you have to look out for fake reviews on the major travel websites.
 All too often hotels are writing their own reviews to bury the legitimate, negative reviews.
 And all too often competitors are writing negative reviews to make their rivals look bad.